AndrewToaster/vsc-typescript-template/README.md

-# vsc-typescript-template
+# VSC Typescript Template
-A plain template that can be in Visual Studio Code
+A preconfigured Typescript template that uses Node.js for Visual Studio Code.
+Includes basic scripts for building and compiling.